-Taxes are complicated.
-So much so that many people end up hiring a CPA or a tax preparer or buying software to file their tax return.
+Taxes are complicated, and understanding how they work can be just as complicated — so much so that many people end up hiring a CPA or a tax preparer or buy software to file their tax return.

 Because people don’t often learn how to file the paperwork on their own, many have trouble understanding taxes.